lucono/karma-test-explorer/README.md

 - Karma version 6 support
 - Support for [Dev Containers](https://code.visualstudio.com/docs/remote/containers)
 - Watch mode support with auto pass / fail test status update
+- Show only focused tests or exclude disabled tests from the test view
 - Non-Headless testing mode
 - Group and run tests by folder or by test suite
 - Duplicate test detection and reporting